mgrauer/booklist/index.md

 * The Book on Tax Strategies for the Savvy Real Estate Investor (Volume 1 Beginner), by Amanda Han and Matthew MacFarland, 2016; 200p `4`
 * Retire Early With Real Estate, by Chad Carson, 2018; 282p `5`
 * How to Invest in Real Estate, by Josh Dorkin and Branden Turner, 2018; 327p `4`
+* The Book on Rental Property Investing, by Brandon Turner, 2015; 340p `4`

 # 2021